-The "D" indicator comes on for a few seconds when you turn the ignition switch to ON (II).
+The "D" indicator comes on for a few seconds when you turn the ignition switch to the ON (II) position.
 If it flashes while driving (in any shift position), it indicates a possible problem in the transmission.
 Avoid rapid acceleration, and have the transmission checked by your dealer as soon as possible.